superfly/docs/flyctl/cmd/flyctl_machine_clone.md

-      --host-dedication-id string     The dedication id of the reserved hosts for your organization (if any) --name string                   Optional name for the new Machine --override-cmd string           Set CMD on the new Machine to this value -g, --process-group string          Change the cloned Machine process group to what is specified here -r, --region string                 The target region (see 'flyctl platform regions') --standby-for strings           Comma separated list of Machine IDs to watch for.
+      --host-dedication-id string     The dedication id of the reserved hosts for your organization (if any) --name string                   Optional name for the new Machine --override-cmd string           Set CMD on the new Machine to this value -r, --region string                 The target region (see 'flyctl platform regions') --standby-for strings           Comma separated list of Machine IDs to watch for.
 You can use '--standby-for=source' to create a standby for the cloned Machine.
       --vm-cpu-kind string            The kind of CPU to use ('shared' or 'performance')